spectrocloud/librarium/docs/docs-content/clusters/edge/trusted-boot/keys/keys.md

 inside the TPM.
 You will never interact with the DEK itself.

 During the boot process, the TPM will perform a series of verifications.
-If all of them are successful, the TPM will release decrypt and release the DEK to the OS, so it can use it to decrypt the encrypted partitions.
+If all of them are successful, the TPM will decrypt and release the DEK to the OS, so it can use it to decrypt the encrypted partitions.
 Refer to the [PCR Policy Key](#platform-configuration-registers-pcr-policy-key) section for details.

 ## Factory Keys